samssausages/tdarr/v0.8/readme.md

 bitrate_audio 160k # Audio bitrate we will encode to.
 This is PER CHANNEL

-bitrate_audio_cutoff 192k # will not encode audio under this bitrate.
+bitrate_audio_cutoff 192k # will not encode source audio under this bitrate.
 This is PER CHANNEL

 audio_language und,un,eng,en,ger,deu,de,zho,zh,chi,jpn,ja,kor,ko,spa,es,cpe,  # languages that you want to keep